aia39/Object-Based-Mask-Generation/README.md

 ## Requirements
 Python 3.4, TensorFlow 1.3,anaconda,opencv and other common packages.
+(If having trouble with TF 2.0 then you can install older version by: pip install tensorflow-gpu==1.14)

 ## Dataset
 * This was FPV-O office dataset given in an open competition name [Video and Image Processing Cup 2019](https://signalprocessingsociety.org/get-involved/video-image-processing-cup)